 Abstract

 The purpose of this study is to evaluate how racism and discrimination can be detrimental to cardiovascular health (CVH).
 The choice to focus specifically on CVH as cardiovascular diseases (CVD) was made because they are some of the main causes of death in the United States; CVD account for 1 out of every 3 deaths in the nation.
 History has shown that racial minorities, especially black people, are at an extremely high risk to damaging stressors such as lack of housing, poor medical care, hate crimes, unemployment, etc. There is reason to believe that these stressors, brought about by discrimination, put racial minorities at risk for CVD.
-The methodology will include a cohort of black and white men and women with an age match of 18-35.
+The methodology will include a cohort of black and white men and women with an age randgeof 18-35.
 Each participant will complete two surveys: The expanded everyday model of the Experiences of Discrimination survey (EOD) and the ABCD CVH questionnaire.
 The EOD survey will evaluate the level and severity of discrimination they face in their lives.
 The ABCD CVH questionnaire will evaluate their cardiovascular health and knowledge of their health.
 Both surveys will be administered digitally.
 The results of these surveys will be compared and grouped with each section of the cohort: white male, white female, black male, and black female.
 The data should reveal that black men and women have higher rates of experienced discrimination and thus have worse overall CVH than their white peers.
 Similar studies have revealed that racial discrimination drives poor CVH and is linked to CVD like hypertension and obesity.
 The intention is to give racial minorities the compensation they deserve when it comes to healthcare, housing, education, and treatment.
 For future studies, class and gender should be considered.

 Introduction